sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 #### Food

 -	Stephen waited in the rain for 2 hours to eat at[Phil's BBQ](http://www.philsbbq.net/).
 The ribs are amazing.
+In 2017 Stephen visited San Diego and found it just as tasty as he remembered.

 <section id="Area-NYC" />